basho-labs/euc2016-riak_ts_1.4.0-tutorial/tutorial.md

 riak-shell(10)>
 ```

-As well as specifying data in [ISO-8601](http://docs.basho.com/riak/ts/1.4.0/using/timerepresentations/#iso-8601-guidelines) format you can use plain microseconds since the epoch.
+As well as specifying data in [ISO-8601](http://docs.basho.com/riak/ts/1.4.0/using/timerepresentations/#iso-8601-guidelines) format you can use plain milliseconds since the epoch.

 These two statements are equivalent:
 ```sql